 As it turns out, this is what remains of the Bellaire Gas Light and Coke Works.
 In 1876 gas lighting had become popular and there was a demand for a supplier in Bellaire, so several businessmen "organized a company for the manufacture, distribution and sale of gas produced by the distillation of coal."
 The process was carried out here and the resultant gas was sold to customers at the rate of $2.25 per thousand cubic feet.

 How, exactly, do they distill gas from coal?
-Good Lord, I have no idea.
+Good Lord I have no idea.
 It sounds complicated.
-I do know that "coke," aside from being a carbonated beverage and a white powdered drug you snort, is also the term for a certain byproduct of coal.
+I do know that "coke," aside from being a carbonated beverage and the drug that made the 1980s seem fun, is also the term for a certain byproduct of coal.
 It's a kind of more-refined coal, a clean-burning, high-energy fuel made from bituminous coal and used when a particularly strong, clean flame was needed.
 Iron smelting, for one thing, required the use of coke.
 "Coke ovens" are often found in coal-mining areas, as well as in the woods of the Hanging Rock Iron Ore region.
 I recall several distinctive, dome-shaped abandoned coke ovens which stand on a back road leading west out of Nelsonville, Ohio.

-As you can see above, there is an immense amount of broken, discarded ceramic pipe lying around the Bellaire Coke Works, so I'd guess that the gas used for lighting the city was channeled through what are now sharp pieces of shattered pipe.
-Mixed in among the bricks and ceramics are chunks of machinery with complicated spindles and interlocking gears, some of which still turn, but with all the belts and rubber parts long since crumbled to dust or rotted away.
+As you can see above, there is an immense amount of broken, discarded ceramic pipe lying around the Bellaire Coke Works.
+Maybe they pumped gas through those.
+Mixed in among the bricks and ceramics are chunks of machinery with complicated spindles and interlocking gears, some of which still turn, but with all the belts and rubber parts long since crumbled to dust.

 There are a bunch of little buildings still remaining on the grounds of the Coke Works.
 Some of them have major parts missing, and it's usually immediately apparent.

 Most often the thing that's gone is the roof, as you can see in so many of these photos.
-They must have really skimped when it came to roofing, because I've seen neglected roofs last a hundred years longer than this in better condition.
-But little sheds quite often lose their roofs due to accumulated snow and ice, maybe because they're not built to last the way a big building is.
+They must have really skimped when it came to roofing upkeep, because I've seen neglected roofs last a hundred years longer than this in better condition.
+But little sheds quite often lose their roofs due to accumulated snow and ice, maybe because they're not built to last the way a big building intended for human habitation is.
 In this next case you can see the way the entire thing collapsed identically in two separate places.

 The whole setup is reminiscent of the Sunday Creek mine disaster site in Millfield.
 In that case, though, much of the destruction was caused by a 1930 explosion, and the site was left as-is to memorialize the event and the lives lost there.
 Here it's just the ravages of time.